rubenmartin/spring-boot-authentication-jwt/README.md

 ## How to Run

 This application is packaged as a jar which has Tomcat embedded.
 No java application server installation is necessary.
-You can run it using the ```java -jar``` command.
+You can run it using the ```mvn spring-boot:run``` command.

 * Clone this repository
 ```